Looking for a fun project that suits the needs of kids and their parents? Here are the best DIY robot kits for kids to 3D print.

 Be warned: These DIY robot kit for kids are pretty big projects to take on.
 The results will be awesome though!
 They can be programmed to do different tasks, so some general programming knowledge also helps.

-What can it do?
+What can this 3D printed robot do?
 This Hexapod Antdroid is an open source project.
 All parts can be parametric modified in CAD.
 The motors are managed by an Arduino Mega, everything is controlled by a Raspberry Pi running a “Robot Operating System”.
 It is equipped with a webcam and can be controlled with a PlayStation Controller or PC.
 The Antdroid can also be trained visual cognition and movement.
 It is not very fast but looks somewhat intimidating when it walks towards you.

 What extra parts do I need?
 The complete list of parts and assembly guide can be found on Github.

-What can it do?
+What can this 3D printed robot do?
 This 5-Axis Robotic Arm is more than a toy.
 It is a 3D printed version of an industrial robotic arm, which can even lift and place objects.
 Hardware and software of this 3D printable robot are also open-source, so you can invent different grippers and use cases.
 Be warned: It is a big project to tackle, but in the end, you can say you build your very own industrial robot.
 And yes, KUKA would be proud.

 What extra parts do I need?
 You will need a lot of gear.
 6 different stepper motors, ball bearings, belts and countless screws.
 The entire material list can be found on Github.
 All in all this robotic arm will set you back about $350.